brunocapelao/miniAutoGen/docs/eng/pipeline.md

 # `Pipeline`

 ## Overview
 The `Pipeline` framework in MiniAutoGen is a flexible and modular system designed for data processing, particularly in chat applications.
-It allows for the sequential processing of data through a series of components, each handling specific tasks or transformations.
+It allows for the sequential processing of data through a series of [**components**](components.md), each handling specific tasks or transformations.

-## Core Components
+## Core

 ### `class Pipeline`
 #### Description: